watson-developer-cloud/dialog-tool/README.md

     ```
   2. Install [Node.js](http://nodejs.org/).
   3. Go to the project folder in a terminal and run the `npm install` command.
-  4. Start the application by running `node app.js`.
+  4. Start the application by running `npm start`.
   5. Open `http://localhost:3000` to see the running application.

 ## Troubleshooting